John8a/BettingPlattform/README.md

 6. Click on a result to see more hotel offers

 ## Notes
 I tried quite long to load the >100000000 offers, but my Mac wasn't able to create enough chunks and concat them.
 I tried to use Dask, but I didn't get it to work.
 So I decided to use only 100000 offers.
 I hope this is enough to show my skills.
 Also, I was trying threading, which also worked for me.
 Also thought about using a databse, but didn't know if this is allowed.
 So I decided to use pandas and numpy.
+The data folder is the folder where I stored the data.
+I included a placeholder for the offers.csv

 ## Possible Improvements
 - Would have loved to process more data, need to check out where the bottleneck is